 So it is those who do not “have ears to hear or eyes to see” who know Gods works but do not know His ways because they are looking to time and matter and not the invisible.
 These are dead to the things of God.
 “He who has the Son has life, he who has not the Son has not life” 1 John 5

 Now Pauls starting point was a Pharisee of Pharisees of the most religious sect so don’t be surprised that his writings started off with some of those concepts.
 Even as we see Paul try to have Timothy circumsized in Jerusalem after his encounter with Christ.
-Paul later taught that we are of the circumsision of the heart as the true Jew.
+Paul later taught that we are of the invisible circumsision of the heart as the true Jew and not of the physically flesh.

 Yes like all the Pharisees he was looking for a physical manifestation of a savior, King and Kingdom to appear on earth.
 From this he had to be transformed by the Spirit.